-Selling, Marketing and Advertising.
-The increase in selling, marketing and advertising expense for the three months ended March 31, 2022 was primarily due to an increase in personnel costs associated with the acquisition of Mobcrush and the addition of a total of 11 former Mobcrush employees, effective June 1, 2021, to our direct sales function.
-In addition to the impact on personnel costs arising from the Mobcrush Acquisition, the change reflects a net increase since the end of the prior year comparable quarter of approximately seven net full-time employees in connection with the increase in our inhouse direct sales and marketing team, focused on monetization and personnel in our creative and content functions.
-The increase in selling, marketing and advertising expense also included the amortization of partner, customer and advertiser related intangibles acquired in connection with the FY 2021 Acquisitions totaling \$526,000.
+The increase in selling, marketing and advertising expense was primarily due to the following:

+- Increase in personnel costs associated with the acquisition of Mobcrush and the addition of a total of 11 former Mobcrush employees, effective June 1, 2021, to our direct sales function. - In addition to the impact on personnel costs arising from the Mobcrush Acquisition, the change reflects a net increase since the end of the prior year comparable quarter of approximately 14 net full-time employees in connection with the increase in our inhouse direct sales and marketing team focused on monetization and personnel in our creative and content functions. - The increase in selling, marketing and advertising expense also included the amortization of partner, customer and advertiser related intangible assets acquired in connection with the FY 2021 Acquisitions totaling \$526,000 for the three months ended June 30, 2022.
+FY 2021 Acquisition related amortization of partner, customer and advertiser related intangible assets for the three months ended June 30, 2021 totaled \$151,000.